jhancuch/housing-prices-ames-ia/README.md

 I end up generating four models.
 The first model is a linear model with no non-linear components.
 Instead, I take the natural log of the target variable, SalePrice, to deal with the non-linearity.
 The other three models I develop use non-linear components to deal with the non-linearity between the target variable and specific independent variables.
 I use an indicator function in one model, polynomials in another, and piecewise polynomials in a third.

+In generating the models, I would first drop any insignificant independent variables.
+I then would focus on dropping observations that had a leverage statistic above (2k+2)/n and determined to be an outlier by having a studentized residual value of above three.
+I additionally plotted these statistics along with Cook's Distance measure to measure the influence of observations.
+I lastly would then check for colinearity using VIF.

+Once I was satisfied with the model development, I would check the model didn't violate the following three asumptions:
+* Linear response-predictor relationship
+* Non-correlated error terms
+* Homoskedastic error terms

+### Results and Evaluation

 | Metric | Linear Model | Linear Model (Polynomials) | Linear Model (Indicator Function) | Linear Model (Piecewise Polynomials) |
 |---     | ---          | ---                        |---                                |---                                   |
 | Cross Validation R^2 Mean | 0.801 | 0.877 | 0.875 | 0.878 |